 WSET Level 1 Award in Wines

 Through interactive activities, students learn about the parts of a grape, the basics of alcoholic fermentation, wine growing environments, wine production and wine styles.
 Students learn to calibrate their palates to determine sweetness, acidity and tannin levels in wine as well as determine how food affects wine through a food and wine pairing lab exercise.
-Evening session 1 includes a lesson on the storage and service of wine.
-This session includes an introductory deductive tasting lesson of 8 wines from the principal grape varieties.
+This program includes an introductory deductive tasting lesson of 8 wines from the principal grape varieties.
 During the tasting lesson, students will learn about the characteristics of each grape variety and the differences between flavors and acidity levels in various regions of the world.
 The deductive tasting is followed up by a lesson on examples of wines around the world from the principal grape varieties.
 At the end the program, a 30-question multiple choice examination is administered.
 Students who receive a passing score on the exam receive a certificate and lapel pin.
 Students who miss or fail the examination may resit for the exam at a later date for a fee of $50.
 To review the WSET Specification Guide for this program, please see our programs page.